cms-analysis/TopEFT/README.md

-# Summary
+### summary
-This repo contains common analysis tools for EFT searches in top quark events at CMS.
-It provides also a central location to store the EFT fit ingredients of different analyses.
+This repo contains common MC and analysis tools for EFT searches in top quark events at CMS.
+It provides a central location to store the EFT fit ingredients of different analyses.
-A detailed README including info on how to use the code can be found in the different sub-directories.
+Detailed READMEs including info on how to use the code can be found in the different sub-directories.

-# ToDo
- * complete generation package
- * import analysis from James
+### modifications
+ * updated to work with genproduction branch 265

+### to do
+ * import recent analyses (Afiq TOP-18-006, Kevin TOP-19-001, Reza TOP-17-020, Robert TOP-18-009)